The Gaussian Process Autoregressive Regression Model (GPAR): Introduction

 \section{Introduction}

-The Gaussian process (GP) probabilistic modelling framework provides a powerful and popular approach to nonlinear single-output regression \cite{Rasmussen:2006:Gaussian_Processes}.
+The Gaussian process (GP) probabilistic modelling framework provides a powerful and popular approach to nonlinear single-output regression \citep{Rasmussen:2006:Gaussian_Processes}.
 The popularity of GP methods stems from their modularity, tractability, and interpretability: it is simple to construct rich, nonlinear models by compositional covariance function design, which can then be evaluated in a principled way (e.g.\ via the marginal likelihood), before being interpreted in terms of their component parts.
-This leads to an attractive plug-and-play approach to modelling and understanding data, which is so robust that it can even be automated \cite{DuvLloGroetal13}.
+This leads to an attractive plug-and-play approach to modelling and understanding data, which is so robust that it can even be automated \citep{DuvLloGroetal13,Sun:2018:Differentiable_Compositional_Kernel_Learning_for}.

-Most regression problems, however, do not comprise a single output at each input location.
-Typically, multiple outputs are recorded at a single input location, and it is key in such modelling tasks to capture the dependencies between these outputs.
-For example, the noise in the output space might be correlated, or, whilst one output might depend on the inputs in a complex (deterministic) way, it may depend quite simply on other output variables.
+Most regression problems, however, involve multiple outputs rather than a single one.
+When modelling such data, it is key to capture the dependencies between these outputs.
+For example, noise in the output space might be correlated, or, whilst one output might depend on the inputs in a complex (deterministic) way, it may depend quite simply on other output variables.
 In both cases multi-output GP models are required.
-There are a plethora of existing multi-output GP models that can capture linear correlations between output variables if these correlations are fixed across the input space \cite{Goovaerts:1997:Geostatistics_for_Natural_Resources_Evaluation,Wackernagel:2003:Multivariate_Geostatistics,Teh:2005:Semiparametric_Latent_Factor,Bonilla:2008:Multi-Task_Gaussian_Process,Nguyen:2014:Collaborative_Multi-Output}.
-However, one of the main reasons for the popularity of the GP approach is that a suite of different types of nonlinear input dependencies can be modelled, and it is disappointing that this flexibility is not extended to interactions between the outputs.
-There are some approaches that do allow limited modelling of nonlinear output dependencies \cite{Wilson:2012:GP_Regression_Networks,Bruinsma:2016:GGPCM}, but this flexibility comes from sacrificing tractability with complex and computationally demanding approximate inference and learning schemes now required.
-This complexity significantly slows down the modelling flow.
+There is a plethora of existing multi-output GP models that can capture linear correlations between output variables if these correlations are fixed across the input space \citep{Goovaerts:1997:Geostatistics_for_Natural_Resources_Evaluation,Wackernagel:2003:Multivariate_Geostatistics,Teh:2005:Semiparametric_Latent_Factor,Bonilla:2008:Multi-Task_Gaussian_Process,Nguyen:2014:Collaborative_Multi-Output,Dai:2017:Efficient_Modeling_of_Latent_Information}.
+However, one of the main reasons for the popularity of the GP approach is that a suite of different types of nonlinear \textit{input} dependencies can be modelled, and it is disappointing that this flexibility is not extended to interactions between the \textit{outputs}.
+There are some approaches that do allow limited modelling of nonlinear output dependencies \citep{Wilson:2012:GP_Regression_Networks,Bruinsma:2016:GGPCM} but this flexibility comes from sacrificing tractability, with complex and computationally demanding approximate inference and learning schemes now required.
+This complexity significantly slows down model fitting, evaluation, and improvement work flow.